Noelle-Dev/yugioh_prices_csv/README.md

 # Command Line Arguments
 1. `-f <path/to/file>` - (Optional) path to input file.
 If not present, it defaults to STDIN.
+    1. if file has a `.ydk` suffix, it is treated as a YDK file, otherwise it is treated as CSV
 2. `-o <path/to/file>` - (Optional) path to output file.
 If not present, it defaults to STDOUT.
 3. `-a ArbitrationStrategy` - (Optional) Arbitration strategy to use when input is ambiguous.
 Values are:
     1. Min/MinValue - Uses the option with the lowest price, this is the default.